httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Cache Behavior

-A cache that implement this specification has a _target list_ - an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
+A cache that implement this specification maintains a _target list_ - an ordered list of the targeted field names that it uses for caching policy, with the order reflecting priority from most applicable to least.
 The target list might be fixed, user-configurable, or generated per request, depending upon the implementation.

 For example, a CDN cache might support both CDN-Cache-Control and a header specific to that CDN, ExampleCDN-Cache-Control, with the latter overriding the former.
 Its target list would be: